Purdue-CSUSB/CS-190-F2016/labs/lab6/README.md

 to set up SSH keys to use SSH to clone you can learn more [here](https://help.github.com/articles/generating-ssh-keys/) (please do this on your own time).*

-Finally, in your terminal:
+Finally, run the clone command in your terminal:

-    git clone <clone URL>
+    $ git clone <clone URL>

-where *clone URL* is the URL you just copied to your clipboard.
+where `<clone URL>` is the URL you just copied to your clipboard.

 ## Step 0: The project

-The project we will be working with is actually an open source project that I wrote when I was a freshman and then revamped on GitHub last Summer/Fall.
-It's a web hosted snake game.
-If you've ever played snake on an old Nokia phone, this will be very familiar to you.

-To run the game, navigate into the `snake/play` directory and run the command:

-    python -m SimpleHTTPServer 8000

-then go to your browser and type "http://localhost:8000" into the address bar.
-Familiarize yourself with how the game works.
-The project page can be found at http://leviathan.levistarrett.com/snake/.

-Press Ctrl-C to stop the python server.
+The project we will be working with is a simple 4-function calculator written in Python.
+See the [project page](https://github.com/Purdue-CSUSB/pycalc) for steps on how to use the calculator on how to use the calculator.

 ## Step 1: Check the status of the repo